Cristina Dudziak (she/they)

 Sam Jean – she/her

 Sam Jean brings her camp-counselor energy everywhere she goes, and is energized by community-driven programs.
-Sam has worked with youth of all ages at camp and schools.
-Her work prior to joining OUT MetroWest was to provide trauma-informed care to survivors in the LGBTQ+ community.
-She has advocated for a number of intersectional feminist policies in the Commonwealth, including LGBTQ+ inclusive sex education.
+Sam has worked with LGBTQ+ youth of all ages, providing trauma-informed care to survivors in the LGBTQ+ community.
+She has previously served on the Board for Mass NOW, advocating for a number of intersectional feminist policies in the Commonwealth, including LGBTQ+ inclusive sex education.
+Sam takes a particular interest in the intersections of the LGBTQ+ community and (in)visible disabilities.

-Sam is from upstate New York, and moved to Massachusetts to pursue a degree in Women’s, Gender, and Sexuality Studies and Studio Art.
-In her free time, you can find Sam participating in Queer Scouts Boston and finding vegan food spots all around Massachusetts.
-She lives in Waltham with her partner Andie (they/them) and their 10-pound orange cat, Orion!
+Sam is from upstate New York, and moved to Massachusetts to pursue a degree from Brandeis University in Women’s, Gender, and Sexuality Studies and Studio Art.
+In her free time, you can find Sam find participating in Queer Scouts Boston and finding vegan food spots all around Massachusetts.
+She lives in Waltham with her fiancé Andie (they/them) and their 10-pound orange cat, Orion!

 Lily Pearl – she/her